All reservations require two weeks' advance notice from the date requested.

 Consideration will NOT be given for meetings involving

-Reservations can only be made 2 weeks prior to the reservation date.
+Reservations must be made at least two weeks prior to the reservation date.

-Reservations will be placed on HOLD for 2 weeks from the date the hold is placed.
-If a reservation form has not been submitted by the end of the 2 week date the hold will be released.
+Reservations will be placed on HOLD for two weeks from the date the hold is placed.
+If a reservation form has not been submitted by the end of the two-week period, the hold will be released.

-Reservations can only be made up to 6 months in advance.
+Reservations can only be made up to six months in advance.

 Library Administration reserves the right to approve or deny requests for room reservations.